eraofchaos/eraofchaos.github.io/units/Firebird.md

  **talk3:** I stand fast for my home and my country!

-### Talent
+## Talent
-### Awaking
+## Awaking
- **Possible:** YES
+ **Is it possible right now?** YES

  **Score up:** 94907

- **Name:** Phoenix
+ **Awaking Name:** Phoenix

- **Description:** The wheel of time rolls forward without stopping.
+ **Awaking Description:** The wheel of time rolls forward without stopping.
 The fire of life goes out and rekindles.
 Death breeds new life.
 You shall witness the birth of a new life in the fiery flames.
 The flames of its rebirth will turn all evil to ashes!